1984 Canadian federal election: Campaign

+Contests

+During the campaign

 The Liberals' early lead began to slip as Turner made several prominent gaffes.
 In particular, he spoke of creating new "make work programs", a concept from earlier decades that had been replaced by the less patronizing-sounding "job creation programs".
 He also was caught on camera patting Liberal Party president Iona Campagnolo on her posterior.
 Turner defended this action as being a friendly gesture, but it was seen by many as condescending.

 Other voters turned against the Liberals due to their mounting legacy of patronage and corruption.
 An especially important issue was Trudeau's recommendation that Sauvé appoint over 200 Liberals to patronage posts just before he left office.
 This action enraged Canadians on all sides.
-Although Turner had the right to advise that the appointments be withdrawn (something that Sauvé would have had to do according to constitutional convention), he didn't do so, and in fact, appointed more than 70 Liberals to patronage posts himself despite a promise to bring a new way of politics to Ottawa.
+Turner had the right to advise that the appointments be withdrawn, which Sauvé would have had to do according to constitutional convention.
+However, Turner not only didn't do so, but appointed more than 70 Liberals to patronage posts himself despite a promise to bring a new way of politics to Ottawa.
 He cited a written agreement with Trudeau, claiming that if Trudeau had made the appointments, the Liberals would have almost certainly lost the election.
 However, the fact that Turner dropped the writ a year early hurt his argument.